galbiston/geosparql-jena/README.md

 # GeoSPARQL Jena #

-API implemenation of GeoSPARQL 1.0 standard using Apache Jena.
+Implemenation of GeoSPARQL 1.0 standard using Apache Jena for SPARQL query or API.

 ## Features
 This implementation follows the 11-052r4 OGC GeoSPARQL standard (http://www.opengeospatial.org/standards/geosparql).